Srikanth-Ch/QAProjects_Summary/README.md

 	Collaborate with AI and data teams to integrate automation into AI-driven workflows, enabling smarter automation decisions 	Lead a diverse team of automation engineers, analysts, and specialists, fostering a culture of innovation, collaboration, and high performance

+Adroitent ITES Global Services
+Test Lead|Sep 2015 – Oct 2022
-Project: PE-thePoint/Concepts/DocuCare (Wolters Kluwer), USA          Duration: 89 Months
+Project: PE-thePoint/Concepts/DocuCare (Wolters Kluwer), USA
-Client:  Wolters Kluwer                                               Role: Automation Test Lead
+Client:  Wolters Kluwer
 Environment: C#, MVC.Net, LINQ¸ SharePoint 2010, Azure, AWS, SQL Server DB, Visual Studio 2015, N-unit, MS Test

 Summary: Multiple key features developed for learning resources like student, instructor health care professionals.
 Majorly this site implemented with various kind of products.
 First it focus on student and instructor users to make bridge gap between their educational courses.
 Quiz yourself to make your study more efficient.
 Users can access the digital version of health related text books.
 Adaptive learning &Simulation enables high for health care professionals, student practices.
 Incorporated patient simulation web scenarios for ensure the users practice levels.
 Supportive resources help to scaffold learning both inside and outside of the classroom.
 Students have access for wide variety of electronic resources anytime, anywhere eBooks, interactive flash cards, case studies, journal articles, quizzes, and more